 1. I think it will rain.
 2. The weather tomorrow will be sunny and warm.
 3. I think David Brown will be the next mayor of our city.
 4. Everything will be fine.
 5. You are going to be a famous artist some day.
 6. I think you are going to marry a wrong person. |

-to predict future events (for example, to say what we think or believe will happen), we use both 'will' and 'going to' !
+!
 But note that we use 'going to' (not 'will') to make predictions about events when there is a concrete evidence: Look at those dark clouds in the sky.
 It is going to rain soon. |

 |